 Most weddings have at least two big events—the ceremony and the reception.
 However, some weddings feature a few additional events, such as a rehearsal dinner or a farewell brunch.

 Give your guests an overview of what you have in store for your wedding festivities.
 Make sure to include the start times and addresses for each event.
 This will save you the hassle of going over your wedding schedule repeatedly with guests over the phone.

-Transportation details: Are some of your guests flying in for your wedding?
-If so, give them clear details about which airport they should fly into and what transportation options they can use to get to their final destination.
-If you have any special transportation planned for your wedding day, such as a limo, party bus, or shuttle, let them know the pick-up and drop-off times and locations.
+Provide traveling guests with clear details about which airport they should fly into and what transportation options are available to them.
+If you have any special transportation planned for your wedding day, such as a limo, party bus, or shuttle, provide the pick-up and drop-off times and locations.

 Even if you’re not organizing any transportation for your guests, you may be able to score them a Lyft or Uber event discount code.
 You can also provide them with a few phone numbers of reputable taxi companies in your area.

 Lastly, make sure to include clear directions on how to get to your wedding venue, and discuss any important details about the parking situation:

 Since traveling guests are going out of their way to be a part of your special day, make it easier on them by providing a few local lodging recommendations on your website.